 This methodology first assesses whether there is a risk of indirect overlaps for the project type concerned.
 Indirect overlaps between projects can only occur in cases where projects, in calculating their emission reductions or removals, include emissions sources that occur at other sites than where the project is implemented (also referred to as "indirect" emissions or "upstream" or "downstream" emissions).
-Table 20 provides examples for which project types this risk is relevant.
+Table 19 provides examples for which project types this risk is relevant.
 For project types for which this risk is not relevant, the score is 5.
-For other project types, the scoring depends on the carbon crediting program's procedures to address this risk (Table 21).
+For other project types, the scoring depends on the carbon crediting program's procedures to address this risk (Table 20).

-Table 20 Examples of project types with and without potential indirect overlaps between projects
+Table 19Examples of project types with and without potential indirect overlaps between projects

-Project types with potential indirect overlaps between projects - Landfill gas utilization - Renewable electricity generation - Biomass use - Composting - Composting - Project types without potential indirect overlaps between projects - Landfill gas flaring - Avoidance of N2O from nitric or adipic acid production - Energy efficiency improvements in thermal onsite applications
+Project types with potential indirect overlaps between projects Project types without potential indirect overlaps between projects Landfill gas utilization Landfill gas flaring Renewable electricity generationBiomass use Avoidance of N2O from nitric or adipic acid production Composting Energy efficiency improvements in thermal on- site applications